Sapir52/Laboratories_c_cpp/README.md

-# Laboratories_c_cpp
+# Laboratories in C and CPP

-Laboratories in c and cpp languages:
+The subject of the laboratories are:

   - Pointers
   - Structures